jennadar/5G-Core-Implementation-Using-Slicing/Documents/README.md

 <a id="Analysis"></a>
 <h1 align="Left">6.
 Execution </h1>

-After the configurations of the components of 5GC in Open5GS, to receive the changes in the machine we need to restart the 5GC services as mentioned below
+After the configurations of the components of 5GC in Open5GS, to receive the changes in the machine we need to restart the 5GC services as mentioned below.
+As multiple SMFs need to be implemented, these services are made to run separately.

 ```
 $ sudo systemctl stop open5gs-smfd